jcouv/roslyn/async-iterator.md

 }
 ```

-When either the caller or background execution need to move the method forward, execution will resume where we need it to because the state variable was set to `N` and the dispatching logic will jump to the label we want.
+When either the caller or background execution need to move the method forward, execution will resume from the right label because the state variable was set to `N` and the dispatching logic will jump to that label.

 Because there is a cost to starting background execution, suspending and resuming, the lowering pattern is optimized: if the task was already completed, we avoid that overhead and instead just move ahead with the result.